Plastic Pollution Is Killing Coral Reefs, 4-Year Study Finds

 A new study based on four years of diving on 159 reefs in the Pacific shows that reefs in four countries — Australia, Thailand, Indonesia and Myanmar — are heavily contaminated with plastic.
 It clings to the coral, especially branching coral.
 And where it clings, it sickens or kills.

-"The likelihood of disease increases from four percent to 89 percent when corals are in contact with plastic," researchers report in the journal Science.
+"The likelihood of disease increases from 4 percent to 89 percent when corals are in contact with plastic," researchers report in the journal Science.

-Study leader Drew Harvell at Cornell University says the plastic could be harming coral in at least two ways.
+Senior author Drew Harvell at Cornell University says the plastic could be harming coral in at least two ways.
 First, bacteria and other harmful microorganisms are abundant in the water and on corals; when the coral is abraded, that might invite pathogens into the coral.

 "It's certainly well known that plastics abrade corals, create new openings," she says.
 "They basically tear open the skin of the coral and that can allow an infection from anywhere to start."